We’re reader-supported and may be paid when you visit links to partner sites. We don’t compare all products in the market, but we’re working on it!

 When you apply for a mortgage with Bluestone you are required to provide certain information so make sure you have all your documents ready before you apply.
 The documents you will be expected to provide are:

 - Identification documents.
 You will need identification such as a driver's license, passport or birth certificate.

 - Proof of income documents.
-Recent payslips can establish your income.
+You can use recent payslips or Business Activity Statements to establish your income.